Construction of the 43km feral-proof fence at Mt Gibson has been completed.Read more...

 Every few years, when large downpours have occurred at the right time, Mt Gibson puts on vivid and scenic floral displays, consisting of:

-The land management team at Mt Gibson is led by Rob Lennard, our resident Mt Gibson Sanctuary Manager, supported by his partner, Jeanie.
+The land management team at Mt Gibson is led by Joe Stephens, our resident Mt Gibson Sanctuary Manager.
 During the establishment of the feral-free area, he is assisted by a team of feral animal control officers.

 A Wildlife Ecologist, Laura Ruykys, is also based on site at Mt Gibson.
 Scientific support is provided by our south-west ecologists and interns.